ARIZONA CAPITOL TIMES EDITORS:

 @LdelPuerto on Twitter

-An award-winning journalist, Luige covers state politics and oversees the newsroom of the Arizona Capitol Times.
+An award-winning journalist, Luige oversees the newsroom of the Arizona Capitol Times.
 He also manages the business units of Arizona News Service.
-In addition, Luige edits the Yellow Sheet Report and the Legislative Report, Arizona’s premier political tipsheets.
+In addition, Luige edits the Legislative Report, one of Arizona’s premier political tipsheets.
 He is a native of the Philippines and previously worked in Manila for the nation’s largest daily newspaper, The Philippine Daily Inquirer.
 At the Inquirer, he covered crime, labor, elections and national security.
 He was also part of the paper’s special projects team and covered several coup d’état attempts in his home country before moving to the United States in 2006.
 Luige graduated with honors from the school of journalism at the University of Philippines.
 He joined the Arizona Capitol Times shortly after moving to Arizona.
 He has won numerous local and national awards in the U.S. for his reporting about politics, including earning first place for politics and government reporting in the Arizona Press Club’s annual contest.

 Click here to see Del Puerto’s latest stories.